XiaoxiangGuanGFZ/StormRotate/README.md

 $ make
 ```

-A configure file `gp.txt` is required to provide parameters controlling the behavior, example is:
+A configure file `gp.txt` is required to provide parameters controlling the behavior, an example is:

 ```
+# field-value pairs, separated by comma
 ROTATE_ANGLE,190            # degrees
 ROTATE_RADIUS,12000         # rotation radius: same unit as RASTER ASCII data ROTATE_CENTER_X,603987      # coordinates of the rotation center